whocarescreative/blog/_posts/2019-05-20-creative-travel.md

 To me, exploring a new place is a great excuse to appreciate the novelty of the moment.
 And when I force a detailed itinerary on myself as I arrive into a new city, I feel like I’m inviting stress.
 Not only that, I feel like I’m offending my destination by distilling it into a simple checklist.

 I have to-do lists when I am at home.
-And to me, it doesn’t make sense to do the same when I’m traveling.
+And to me, it doesn’t make sense to do the same when I’m travelling.
 I can lose the stiff shell of routine.

 I understand that research is necessary.
 Research allows one to understand what is available, and what to avoid.
 But there is a part of me that says: <strong>wouldn’t it be great if I was surprised to see the Eiffel Tower in Paris?</strong>